| | | | | | | | | | |

 Popular Pizza ~ Nut, Soy, & Corn-Free

-Why is this called Popular Pizza?
+Why is this pizza so Popular?
 Because it’s easy, delicious and your family will love you for making it.
 In fact, they may never want you to buy a pizza again!

 To go with your homemade pizza is a special pizza sauce you will see in this post, created by my sister.
-The flavors of her sauce blend perfectly, in fact, I always make extra and to keep on hand in the freezer.
+The flavors of her sauce blend perfectly; in fact, I always make extra and keep it on hand in the freezer.

 Popular Pizza Makes 2 -12″ pizzas